TanviS3000/SentimentAnalysis/README.md

 # SentimentAnalysis

 ## Introduction:
-The Social Media Analytics Tool is a user-friendly GUI application designed to perform sentiment analysis on social media posts using the `TextBlob` library.
+The Sentiment Analysis Tool is a user-friendly GUI application designed to perform sentiment analysis on social media posts using the `TextBlob` library.
 Users can upload a CSV file containing social media captions, and the tool will classify them as Positive, Negative, or Neutral based on sentiment scores.

 ## Features:
 1. **Easy Upload**: A button to browse and upload a CSV file.